Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 A `NetworkObject` can only be reparented while networking, in other terms you can only reparent while listening/running as a server.

-If we were to allow moves while not networking, we would be desynced immediately when we switch to networking.
-Also reparenting a `NetworkObject` under a non-`NetworkObject` while not networking would sound valid but that would not be replicable on the remote-side since MLAPI does not cover full scene hierarchy synchronization (and this might be a good thing, hence server vs client scene hierarchies).
+If you allowed moves while not networking, you would be desynced immediately upon switching to networking.
+Also reparenting a `NetworkObject` under a non-`NetworkObject` while not networking would sound valid but that would not be replicable on the remote-side since Netcode does not cover full scene hierarchy synchronization.

-In short, we have to keep initial `NetworkObject` formation in the scene hierarchy identical between instances so that we could rely on initial states to be in sync as reference points.

 ### Invalid Reparenting Will Move NetworkObject Back To Its Original Location

-If an invalid/unsupported `NetworkObject` parenting happens, MLAPI will immediately pop it back to its previous location to keep things in sync and also will print relevant error/warning messages to indicate the issue.
+If an invalid/unsupported `NetworkObject` parenting happens, Netcode will immediately pop it back to its previous location to keep things in sync and also will provide relevant error/warning messages to indicate the issue.

 ## (Re)Parenting Move Examples